ozmos/100-days-of-code/r1-log.md

 ### R1D21
 Today I worked on rebuilding my React drum machine with `create-react-app`.
 It plays drum sounds now with both mouse clicks and the keyboard.
 The next step is to build the display panel and have it display a description of each sound as it plays.
 I also did a little bit of work on a new codewars algorithm: hex converter.

+### R1D22
+This morning I completed the *RGB to hex* challenge on codewars.
+It used fairly simple maths and a bit of tricky logic.
+In the afternoon I continued work on my drum-machine.
+I am now at the point where I need to move the state and methods into the redux store.
+It is proving a bit difficult.